 Supply Chain Performance – What is your SCORe?

-- How well is your supply chain performing compared to your competitors and international best proven practice?
+- How well is your supply chain currently performing compared to your competitors and international best proven practice?

 - Assess current supply chain performance

 - Recommendspecific improvements

 - Develop an Action Planto deliver the improvements, and

 - Produce a Business Caseto support the Plan

-Basic.
 At Operating Company level, there is likely to be a functional organisation in place that supports primary & secondary supply chain processes with a limited degree of effectiveness.
-Some supply chain processes, procedures or controls may be lacking.
-Limitations: Because the organisation takes a functional view, functions may become efficient while not improving the overall effectiveness of the supply chain.
+Some supply chain processes, procedures, measures or controls may be rudimentary or absent.

 At Operating Company level, a ‘Supply Chain Organisation’ is likely to be in place and generally effective in supporting efficient and measured primary and secondary supply chain processes.

-Leading Edge.
 In addition to the partnership model of Intermediate, the Supply Chain ‘Raw Material to Shelf’ is considered as one seamless process, made up of various sub processes which may or may not be owned and under the control of the enterprise (Operating Company) but where all strategic partners in the process participate in collaborative long-term planning.
 Full disclosure of information allows for realisation of savings and efficiencies for the benefit of all the participants in the chain.

 Other tools and methodologies we use

-At Enchange we use a number of proven supply chain methodologies, solutions and pragmatic tools.
+We have at our disposal, a number of proven supply chain methodologies, solutions and pragmatic tools.
 A selection is presented as follows: